grahamgower/eig-utils/README.md

 `vcf2eig` uses **htslib** to parse vcf/bcf files.

 # Installation
 Clone the git repository, then build with `make`.
+Some minor changes to the Makefile may be requred, e.g. to specify the path to htslib.

 # vcf2eig
 `vcf2eig` calls pseudohaploid genotypes from the read pileup.
 This program